SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ## Introduction

-!!! caution "Upcoming 2102 release of SAP BTP ABAP Environment"

-    With the upcoming 2102 release of SAP BTP ABAP Environment some changes to the backend behavior of the MANAGE_GIT_REPOSITORY service are introduced.
-Specifically:

-      - To pull a software component to a system, the software component needs to be cloned first.
-      - It is planned to add the possibility to clone a software component repeatedly with the hotfix collection HFC03 of release 2102

-    **Implications for the “abapEnvironmentPipeline”:**

-    If you are using the “Prepare System” stage to create a new ABAP Environment system, it is no longer possible to use the “Clone Repositories” stage with the “Pull” strategy or with the default strategy (no strategy specified).
-Please use the strategy “Clone” instead.
-For more information, have a look at the [stage documentation](../pipelines/abapEnvironment/stages/cloneRepositories.md).
-    The strategy “AddonBuild” will execute the abapEnvironmentCloneGitRepo instead of the previous logic.
-No configuration changes should be necessary.

-    Please be aware that a repeated execution of a pipeline using the strategy “Clone” or “AddonBuild” will not be possible until hotfix collection HFC03 (planned).
-    The recommended workaround is to replace the strategy “AddonBuild” with “CheckoutPull”, whenever the system from a previous pipeline run is reused.

 This scenario describes how an add-on for the SAP BTP ABAP Environment is built.
 It is intended for SAP partners who want to provide a Software as a Service (SaaS) solution on the SAP BTP using the ABAP Environment.
 Therefore, a partner development contract (see [SAP PartnerEdge Test, Demo & Development Price List](https://partneredge.sap.com/en/library/assets/partnership/sales/order_license/pl_pl_part_price_list.html)) is required.
 This page aims to provide an overview of the build process of the add-on.

 The development on SAP BTP ABAP Environment systems is done within [“software components”](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/58480f43e0b64de782196922bc5f1ca0.html) (also called: “repositories”).
 The add-ons being built in this scenario are made up by one or multiple software components combined to an add-on product.
 The “ABAP Environment Pipeline” can be used to build and publish the add-on product.
 Please read on for more details about the Add-on Product and the build process.